 You may choose options that provide benefits for your spouse or one or more named dependants if you die, as well as a guaranteed payment period (normally five years) in case you die shortly after you buy your annuity.

-More information on this will be provided when you contact RPMI for an annuity quotation.
-You should remember that generous dependants' benefits are already provided from your section of the RPS.
+More information on this will be provided when you contact Railpen for an annuity quotation.
+You should remember that generous dependants' benefits are already provided from the Fund.